 A typical day

-8:30: Arrive at our cabin at Thousand Peaks Ranch.
+8:30: Arrive at our cabin at Private Ranch.
 Check in with our staff and fill out all forms

 8:40: Meet your guides, Beacons distributed, lead guide gives snowcat assignments, orientation for day along with safety protocols.